MarkBiesheuvel/demo-speed-agility/guides/1-manually-deploy-ec2.md

-# Demo 1: Manualy deploying on EC2
+Demo 1: Manually deploying on EC2
+==

-## Go through the EC2 launch wizard.
+Go through the EC2 launch wizard.
+--

 Select the Amazon Linux 2 AMI, select a public subnet and a security group that allows HTTP from anywhere.

-## Configure the EC2 instance
+Configure the EC2 instance
+--

 Login via SSH or via SSM Session Manager